animatlabs/animatlabs.github.io/_posts/2022-04-07-wsl2-visual-studio-docker-without-docker-desktop.md

 ## Introduction

-With the advent of containerization, Docker and Docker Desktop came in and provided GUI based simple solutions for most of the problems that a developer would face for setting up a local development environment.
+With the advent of containerization, Docker and Docker Desktop came in and provided GUI-based simple solutions for most of the problems that a developer would face in setting up a local development environment.
 But with the news that broke out last year (2021) that Docker Desktop will no longer be free for an Enterprise setup, although it is still free for personal use.

-Therefore, looking out for alternate strategies as of right now, this article we would be looking forward to setup Visual Studio with WSL2.
+Therefore, looking out for alternate strategies as of right now, in this article we would be looking forward to setup Visual Studio with WSL2.
 So, that we could leverage the same without Docker Desktop in Visual Studio 2022 on a Windows machine.

 **Note:** If you have not set up WSL, you can [refer to this article](../wsl2-installation-windows/) for setting it up before we continue.